timothoms/covid19Outaouais/README.md

 dataset, to produce the figures on this site.
 The [opencovid.ca](https://opencovid.ca/) health region data are included for comparison.
-The R code for downloading and processing the data is available in this repository, but not the software for daily automation.
-(This is currently done with Macscheduler.)
+The R code for downloading and processing the data is available in this repository.
+(Daily automation is currently done with MacScheduler.)

 Users of these data need to be aware of the following caveats: